reywood/meteor-iron-router-ga/README.md

     Additional tracking options to require with `ga("require", ...)` such as [Display Advertising Features](https://developers.google.com/analytics/devguides/collection/analyticsjs/display-features) or [Enhanced Link Attribution](https://support.google.com/analytics/answer/2558867).
 For features like `displayfeatures` that don't have a corresponding `*.js` parameter (as `linkid` does), simply set the property value to `true`.

-* **`contentExperiments`** -- object literal

-    Settings for [Content Experiments](https://developers.google.com/analytics/devguides/platform/experiments) configured in Google Analytics.
-Each route in your app can be configured with an experiment ID and a list of templates to show for each variation.
-The number of templates specified must match the number of variations (including the original) configured for the experiment.
-All visitors to the site are randomly assigned to one of the variations.
-Returning visitors will see the same variation they saw the first time they visited.
-Any route with an experiment assigned to it will also track a page view automatically.
-This is a requirement for experiments.
-Additionally, you will need to add a snippet to one of your HTML files in order to load Google's experiments script: `<head><script src="//www.google-analytics.com/cx/api.js"></script></head>`.
-Note that this should not be placed inside a `<template>`.

 Advanced configuration example:

 ```json